-1. the right to a hearing within a reasonable period of time after the Board receives the allegation or evidence that serves as the basis for an investigation by the Board and 30-days notice of the hearing; 2. the right to notice that a complaint has been filed and a copy of the complaint within 120 days of receipt of the complaint and the licensed psychologist and the complainant is provided notification, at least every three months as to the status of any outstanding complaint unless the Board makes an affirmative determination that the disclosure would prejudice the investigation of the complaint and notifies the licensee of the determination or disposes of the complaint within 120 days of the date of receipt of the complaint; 3. the right to see a signed (electronically or otherwise) complaint (non anonymous); 4. the right to have access to the Board's rules and procedures; 5. the right to self-representation or representation by counsel; 6. the right to discovery: each side can request from the other side relevant documents, a list of witnesses, and for any expert witnesses, the name, C.V. and a detailed report of the expert's expected testimony; 7. the right to compel the attendance of, and produce, witnesses and to confront and cross examine opposing witnesses, and to have witnesses testify under oath; 8. the right to a written decision setting forth the violation, findings of fact, sanctions, and reasons for the sanctions, within a reasonable period following the hearing; 9. a determination of the size of the vote necessary to find a violation; 10. a determination whether the hearing will be closed or open to the public; 11. the right not to have Board members who were on the investigative committee also appear on the formal hearing panel.
-12. the right to an appeal to an administrative board of review and/or to a court of competent jurisdiction.
+- 1. the right to a hearing within a reasonable period of time after the Board receives the allegation or evidence that serves as the basis for an investigation by the Board and 30 days notice of the hearing; - 2.1. the right to notice that a complaint has been filed and to be provided with a copy of the complaint within 120-[x] days of receipt of the complaint and the licensed psychologist-licensee and the complainant is are provided notification, at least every three months as to the status of any outstanding complaint unless the Board makes an affirmative determination that the disclosure would prejudice the investigation of the complaint and notifies the licensee of the determination or disposes of the complaint within 120 days of the date of receipt of the complaint; - 3.2. the right to see a signed (electronically or otherwise) complaint (non anonymous); - 3. the right to have access to the Board's rules and procedures; - 4. the right to ensure that the investigation is completed and a determination is made as to whether the complaint has merit on a timely basis not to exceed [x] days from the Board's receipt of the complaint; - 5. the right to self-representation or representation by counsel; - 5.6. the right to a hearing within a reasonable period after the Board receives the allegation or evidence that serves as the basis for an investigation by the Board and 30 days' notice of the hearing; - 6.7. the right to discovery: each side can request from the other side relevant documents, a list of witnesses, and for any expert witnesses, the name, C.V. and a detailed report of the expert's expected testimony; - 8. the right to compel the attendance of, and produce, witnesses and to confront and cross examine opposing witnesses, and to have witnesses testify under oath; - 7.9. the right to recusal from participation in the Board's investigations and hearings any Board member who may have a conflict of interest with the licensee who is the subject of the complaint; - 8.10. the right to a written decision setting forth the violation, findings of fact, sanctions, and reasons for the sanctions, within a reasonable period following the hearing; - 9.11. a determination of the size of the vote necessary to find a violation; - 10.12. a determination whether the hearing will be closed or open to the public; - 11.13. the right not to have Board members who were on the investigative committee also appear on the formal hearing panel. - 12.14. the right to an appeal to an administrative board of review and/or to a court of competent jurisdiction.

-The licensee may knowingly and voluntarily waive in writing his or her right to the formal adversary proceeding described in this section.
+The licensee may knowingly and voluntarily waive in writing his or her rights to the formal adversary proceeding described in this section.